 In addition to these features, Visual Studio Code offers syntax highlighting, a debugging console, and in-house IntelliSense code auto-completion.
 Python files & libraries instantly recognize by VS Code after installation.

 One of the most effective IDEs available today, Wing has various useful features.
 It is a commercially used open-source IDE.
 It is also built with a solid framework, a powerful debugger, and a clever editor for Python development, making it quick, precise, and enjoyable to use.
 A 30-day trial version includes.
-Unit tests, PyTest, and the Django testing framework supports text-driven development.
+Unit tests, PyTest, and the Django testing framework support text-driven development.

 Python is one of the most widely employed programming languages in use today.
 Since IDE is an application specifically designed for software development, it is now simpler for developers to create, run, and debug their codes.
 While IDEs are feature-rich editors with an integrated text editor, compiler, debugging tool, and libraries, code editors are simply helpful for editing codes.